 Fall is the best time to start transitioning your lawn to organic, as our fall organic lawn care guide and leaf pile factsheet discuss.
 The key to a healthy lawn is healthy soil and good mowing, watering and fertilizing practices.
 Healthy soil contains high organic content and is teeming with biological life.
 Healthy soil supports the development of healthy grass that is naturally resistant to weeds and pests.
 In a healthy, fertile and well maintained lawn, diseases and pest problems are rare.
 But doesn’t it cost more you ask?
 If your lawn is currently chemically‐dependent, initially it may be more expensive to restore the biological life.
 But, in the long term, it will actually cost you less money.
 Once established, an organic lawn uses fewer materials, such as water and fertilizers, and requires less labor for mowing and maintenance.
 More importantly, your lawn will be safe for children, pets and your local drinking water supply.

 If all else fails, you can always hire a safe lawn care company and learn about least toxic products that will provide you safe lawns for yourself, your neighbors and family.
 Safety Source: Identify Least Toxic Products & Lawn Care Companies, is an important resource for those need.
-Additional information and resources on alternatives to lawn pesticides can be found here.

 Members of the National Coalition for Pesticide-Free Lawns are working to halt senseless exposure to lawn pesticides and to educate the public, landscapers, and policy makers on the use of non-toxic and least-toxic lawn care practices and products.
 Change begins at local level.
 The public plays an extremely important role in lawn pesticide reform – not only in the way it perceives the use of toxic pesticides in homes and communities but also in the way it demands safe alternatives from retailers, organic services from lawn care providers, and better protection from pesticide exposure from local policy makers.